alazaroc/blog-web-code/_posts/en/2022-03-15-how-to-deploy-a-web-with-amplify-hosting.md

 ## 1. Introduction

-This is a practical use case where I will explain step by step how I deployed my blog using Amplify Hosting.
+This is a practical use case where I will explain step-by-step how I deployed my blog using Amplify Hosting.
 I will use the AWS Console to do it.

 The source code of my blog (web) is available [here](https://github.com/alazaroc/blog-web-code/){:target="_blank"}